I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/nc-dispmprt-dxgkcb-acquire-post-display-ownership2.md

 ## -remarks
 <p>Register your implementation of this callback function by setting the appropriate member of  and then calling .</p>

-<p>Register your implementation of this callback function by setting the appropriate member of  and then calling .</p>

 ## -requirements
 <table>
 <tr>